vacp2p/rfc/content/docs/rfcs/20/README.md

 The proposed protocol MUST adhere to the following design requirements:

-a.
-Alice knows Bob's Ethereum root HD public key `B`,
+1. Alice knows Bob's Ethereum root HD public key `B`,
-b.
-Alice wants to send message `M` to Bob using waku,
+2. Alice wants to send message `M` to Bob using waku,
-c.
-Bob SHOULD be able to get `M` using [13/WAKU2-STORE](/spec/13), when querying a store node that hosts `M`,
+3. Bob SHOULD be able to get `M` using [13/WAKU2-STORE](/spec/13), when querying a store node that hosts `M`,
-d.
-Bob MUST recognize he is `M`'s recipient when relaying it via [11/WAKU2-RELAY](/spec/11),
+4. Bob MUST recognize he is `M`'s recipient when relaying it via [11/WAKU2-RELAY](/spec/11),
-e.
-Carole MUST NOT be able to read `M`'s content even if she is storing it or relaying it.
+5. Carole MUST NOT be able to read `M`'s content even if she is storing it or relaying it.

 ### Out of scope

 At this stage, we acknowledge that:

-i.
-Because `Bw` is part of the message in clear,
+1. Because `Bw` is part of the message in clear,
 Alice can know how many messages from other parties Bob receive, and Carole can see that how many messages a recipient `Bw` is receiving (unlinkability is broken).